lncd/bebop/README.txt

 == Changelog ==

-v1.1.1 - 29.09.2012 - Minor Release
+v1.1.1 - 25.09.2012 - Minor Release

-This is a minor update which fixes some bugs found in the previous version.
+This is a minor update which fixes some bugs found in version 1.1.

 Feature Updates:
 N/A